wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * The Seat of the Aspects location.
 Learn more about the [Valdrakken Accord](https://www.wowhead.com/faction=2510/valdrakken-accord).
 * Great Vault location.
 Get your weekly reward at [The Great Vault](https://www.wowhead.com/quest=72354/the-great-vault).
-* The Storm's Fury location.
-Learn more about [The Future We Make](https://www.wowhead.com/achievement=17342/the-future-we-make).
 * Secrets of Azeroth location.
 Learn more about the [Secrets of Azeroth](https://www.wowhead.com/guide/world-events/secrets-of-azeroth).
 * Time Rift location.
 Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).

-### The Forbidden Reach

-* Froststone Vault Primal Storm location.
-Learn more about [Under the Weather](https://www.wowhead.com/achievement=17540/under-the-weather).

 ### Zaralek Cavern

 * Loamm location.
 Learn more about the [Loamm Niffen](https://www.wowhead.com/faction=2564/loamm-niffen).
-* Researchers Under Fire location.
-Learn more about the [Researchers Under Fire](https://www.wowhead.com/guide/zaralek-cavern#weekly-event-researchers-under-fire) event.

 ### Kalimdor